shopware5/devdocs/source/blog/_posts/2015-11-26-pdo-inspector.md

 `SELECT user_id FROM user WHERE name='peter; DROP TABLE user; --'`

-In this case the database will then first execute the (intended) SELECT-statement and then the injected `DROP TABLE user` statement and therefore delete the user table.
+In this case the database will then first execute the (intended) SELECT statement and then the injected `DROP TABLE user` statement, therefore deleting the user table.
 Any remaining parts of the original query (in this case `'`) will be marked as comment, so that the database will not complain at all.

-The actual attacking scenarios are quite broat: From dropping tables to gaining admin privileges or even dumping the database in a file that will then be downloaded later.
+The actual attacking scenarios are quite broad: from dropping tables to gaining admin privileges or even dumping the database in a file that will then be downloaded later.

 A common technique to prevent SQL injections are [prepared statements](https://en.wikipedia.org/wiki/Prepared_statement).